Russian locomotive class Ye: Post-War Tr2 Finland

-The locomotive had Finnish designation Tr2 (Tavarajuna, Raskas - freight train, Heavy) and nickname Truman after US President Harry S. Truman, as they were acquired during the Truman administration.
+The locomotives had the Finnish designation Tr2 (Tavarajuna, Raskas - freight train, Heavy) and were nicknamed Truman locomotives after US President Harry S. Truman, as they were acquired during the Truman administration.
 They were delivered in 1946 and phased out in 1968 as diesel and electricity superseded steam on Finnish railways.
 The Trumans were the most powerful freight train steam engines ever employed by the Finnish State Railways.

 China Railways DK2

 60 American Decapods in China became class DK2 in 1959, and numbered 71–130.
 DK2-114 is preserved at Baotou West Locomotive Depot, Hohhot Railway Bureau.

 Korean State Railway 데가하 (Degaha) class/8100 series

 The Soviet Union sent American Decapods to North Korea as aid starting almost immediately following the end of the Second World War, mostly of the Еа class.
 Originally designated 데가하 (Degaha) class by the Korean State Railway and later renumbered in the 8100 series, number 8112 was still operational in 2007.